Compact Muon Solenoid: Layer 1 – The tracker

 and shifted the innermost layer 1.5 cm closer to the beamline.

 The next four layers (up to 55 cm radius) consist of 10 cm × 180 μm silicon strips, followed by the remaining six layers of 25 cm × 180 μm strips, out to a radius of 1.1 m.
 There are 9.6 million strip channels in total.

 During full luminosity collisions the occupancy of the pixel layers per event is expected to be 0.1%, and 1–2% in the strip layers.
-The expected HL-LHC upgrade will increase the number of interactions to the point where over-occupancy would significantly reduce trackfinding effectiveness.
+The expected HL-LHC upgrade will increase the number of interactions to the point where over-occupancy would significantly reduce track-finding effectiveness.
 An upgrade is planned to increase the performance and the radiation tolerance of the tracker.

 This part of the detector is the world's largest silicon detector.
 It has 205 m2 of silicon sensors (approximately the area of a tennis court) in 9.3 million microstrip sensors comprising 76 million channels.